moby/moby/docs/reference/run.md

 ### USER

-The default user within a container is `root` (id = 0), but if the developer created additional users, those are accessible by name.
-When passing a numeric ID, the user doesn't have to exist in the container.
+`root` (id = 0) is the default user within a container.
+The image developer can create additional users.
+Those users are accessible by name.
+When passing a numeric ID, the user does not have to exist in the container.

-The developer can set a default user to run the first process with the Dockerfile `USER` instruction, but the operator can override it:
+The developer can set a default user to run the first process with the Dockerfile `USER` instruction.
+When starting a container, the operator can override the `USER` instruction by passing the `-u` option.

     -u="": Username or UID

-> **Note:** if you pass a numeric uid, it must be in the range 0-2147483647.
+> **Note:** if you pass a numeric uid, it must be in the range of 0-2147483647.

 ### WORKDIR